cysouw/diathesis/text/c06_prepositions.md

 ## Introduction

 Prepositional phrases play a crucial role in many diatheses throughout this book.
-This chapter catalogues only the covert ('unmarked') alternations that involve a change in pure flagging, i.e. between case-marked constituents and prepositional phrases.
+This chapter catalogues only the covert ("unmarked") alternations that involve a change in pure flagging, i.e. between case-marked constituents and prepositional phrases.
 Many more such diatheses will be discussed in subsequent chapters, but those alternations display additional overt marking, like reflexive pronouns, verb prefixes, or light verbs.

 As surveyed in this chapter, there are many different covert alternations that involve prepositions, like antipassives [@next a], see [@sec:prepositions-accusative-antipassive], anticausatives [@next b], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@next c], see [@sec:prepositions-instrument-applicative], and many more.